muhammeteryilmaz/greenhouseAutomation/README.md

 # Greenhouse Automation System with IoT and Arduino Cloud Integration

-This is an IoT-based Greenhouse Automation System developed for the **CSE328 Internet of Things** course at **Akdeniz University**.
+This is an IoT-based Greenhouse Automation System developed.
 It utilizes the **ESP32 Development Kit** to monitor and automate key environmental parameters (temperature, humidity, soil moisture, light intensity) to support optimal plant growth.

 Real-time monitoring, control, and automation are achieved via **Arduino IoT Cloud**, local OLED display, and a push-button for switching display modes.